SteveKhoa/PUBLIC/README.md

 # Public uploads.

-This repository contains my public uploads.
+This repository contains my public uploads, including hobby projects and more!

 ----------------------------------------------------------------------------------
 **Contents:**